 - At this writing, your passport must be valid for more than six (6) months after your scheduled return date.
 If your expiration date falls within 3 to 6 months of your return date, call the airlines to verify the current regulations.

 - Renewing a passport costs $110.
 You will need to have two new passport photos taken.
 Send those along with your check, the most recent passport (undamaged), and a completed renewal form.
 You can obtain a Passport Renewal Form through the sources listed at the bottom of this page.

 Other Important Information

-- If you have not received your passport within two months of applying, we recommend that you contact the National Passport Information Center to check on the status.
+- If you have not received your passport within two months of applying, or at least a month prior to departure, we recommend that you contact the National Passport Information Center to check on the status.

 - Minors under 18 years of age who apply must submit written parental consent to leave the country.